namhyung/uftrace/README.md

 This can be combined with `-P.` or `-l`:
 For example, `-la` traces nested library calls, even in stripped executables.

-In addition, `-a` implies `--srcline` so it records the source line location info and it can be shown by `uftrace replay --srcline` and in `uftrace tui`.
+In addition, `-a` implies `--srcline`, so it records the source line location info, and this info can be shown by `uftrace replay --srcline` and in `uftrace tui`.
 Users can directly open the editor at the source location as shown in https://uftrace.github.io/slide/#120.

-If debug information for the program (`gcc -g`) is available, `--auto-args` works even on functions inside of the compiled the user programs.
+If debug information for the program (`gcc -g`) is available, `--auto-args` works even on functions inside the compiled the user programs.

-In case argument information is not available, argument specifiations like (`-A udev_new@arg1/s`) can be passed on the command line or an options file.
+In case argument information is not available, argument specifications like (`-A udev_new@arg1/s`) can be passed on the command line or an options file.

 Example: